Painted Cave, Galdar: The Painted cave

 The cave is a superb example of artistic representations of the ancient natives of Gran Canaria.
 It and the village next to it are located in the town that used to be the capital of the island in pre-Hispanic times.

 Excavated by humans in volcanic material, its walls are decorated with geometrical patterns.
 The archaeologists think that, due to their regular distribution (usually in series of twelve), they could be a sort of calendar.

 It is also the only location on Gran Canaria that brought the proof of the existence of common wheat on the island (triticum aestivum or triticum durum, as it is difficult to tell the difference from the seed grain).
-Note that Grand Canary is the only Canarian island to have painted caves.
+Note that Grand Canary is the only Canarian Island to have painted caves.

 Utensils

 The site also bears remains of houses, in which have been found various utensils.
-The collection counts among other items some notable locally-made decorated ceramic pots and paintings.
-It also include some ceramics made on pottery wheel on the continent as well as coins, swords, horseshoes, nails, every day use items (thimbles, knives, etc.).
+The collection counts among other items some notable locally made decorated ceramic pots and paintings.
+It also include some ceramics made on pottery wheel on the continent as well as coins, swords, horseshoes, nails, everyday use items (thimbles, knives, etc.).
 Most coins are from the 15th and 16th centuries.
 It seems that all metal items were imported.

 Some pots are large and were used for storage; others were used for cooking.
 The local pottery was hand-made, with many of them presenting a finely polished surface and decorated with paint, generally ochre red applied before firing them in a hole in the ground.
 Some pots are entirely covered with geometrical patterns, in some cases including the bottom of the pots.
 Note that Gran Canaria is the only Canary island where painted pottery has been found.

 Beside these, are some fired clay statues of idols with human and animal figures.
 Most of the human idols are feminine and many are associated with maternity.
 In some cases the statues' bodies have been decorated with red paint and some incisions mark the hair.
 These could be simple offerings, amulets or toys.

 There are needles, stamps and spatulas made of sheep or goat bones; the needles are related to the making of leather clothes; the stamps and spatulas were pottery tools.

 Objects made of stone have also been found.
 The stones most used are basalts, phonolites and obsidians.
 The stones were worked to create sharp edges with which to work other raw materials (wood, bone, skin/leather) or to carry out other works such as meat cutting or food preparation.
 Basalt was also used to make mortars, some round and some of elongated shapes.
 Some round mortars were used to grind grain for flour, some others for the red ochre that was used for the paintings and to decorate the pots.